Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/spatial_range_checking.md

 |Andrena clarkella: iso.
 Perkins: 1919|	40
 |Bombus hypnorum: iso.
 Cameron et al: 2007|	37

-## Breakdown per Understanding, `Considered correct` only
+### Breakdown per Understanding, `Considered correct` only
-As above section, but using only `Considered correct` verification status 2 records.
+Using only `Considered correct` verification status 2 records.
 Verifiers known to have not followed the iRecord or BWARS guidance have been removed from this step.

 |Understanding|# rejections|
 |---|---:|